sjbrown/1kfa/mod_guide_gm.md

 > decisions you would have made if you were those characters.
 >
 > Don't censor yourself, and don't shoot down anyone else's title down.
 This
-> is brainstorming, and we want the ideas to flow.
+> is brainstorming - we want the ideas to flow.
 >
-> Stop when you've written 3 or 4 titles.
+> We'll stop when everyone has had a chance to write a couple titles.

 ![Touchstone List](images/touchstone_list_1.png){ width=7cm }